ibm-cloud-docs/log-analysis/agent/logdna_agent.md

-### Connecting a logging agent with a LogDNA instance
+### Connecting a logging agent with a logging instance
 {: #logdna_agent_image_linux_connect}

 The logging agent is responsible for collecting and forwarding system-level, and file-based logs to your {{site.data.keyword.la_full_notm}} instance.

-To connect your Linux server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logdna-agent*.
+To connect your Linux server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logging-agent*.

-- The logging agent reads log files from */var/log*, and forwards the log data to your LogDNA instance.
+- The logging agent reads log files from */var/log*, and forwards the log data to your logging instance.

 - To connect an agent to a Linux platform, see [Connecting a logging agent for Linux Ubuntu or Debian](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_agent_linux).